-Current New Write Status Register Byte 1 Data New WP State SPRL Value Bit 7 6 5 4 3 2 1 0 Protection Operation SPRL Value 0 0 0 x 0 0 0 0 x x 0 x 0 0 0 1 x x 1 0 x 1 1 1 0 x x 0 x 1 1 1 1 x x Global Unprotect - all Sector Protection Registers reset to 0.
+Current New Write Status Register Byte 1 Data New WP State SPRL Value Bit 76543210 Protection Operation SPRL Value 0 0 0x0000xx 0x0001xx Global Unprotect - all Sector Protection Registers reset to 0 No change to current protection.
 No change to current protection.
 No change to current protection.
+Global Protect - all Sector Protection Registers set to 1 0 0 0 0 1x0000xx 1x0001xx Global Unprotect - all Sector Protection Registers reset to 0 No change to current protection.
 No change to current protection.
-Global Protect - all Sector Protection Registers set to 1.
-0 0 0 0 1 x 0 0 0 0 x x 1 x 0 0 0 1 x x 1 1 x 1 1 1 0 x x 1 x 1 1 1 1 x x Global Unprotect - all Sector Protection Registers reset to 0.
 No change to current protection.
+Global Protect - all Sector Protection Registers set to 1 1 1 1 1 0 1 xxxxxxx No change to the current protection level.
+All sectors currently protected will remain protected and all sectors currently unprot will remain unprotected.
+The Sector Protection Registers are hard-locked and cannot b changed when the WP pin is LOW and the current state of SP Therefore, a Global Protect/Unprotect will not occur.
+In addition SPRL bit cannot be changed (the WP pin must be HIGH in ordinance SPRL back to a 0).
+RL is 1. n, the 0 0x0000xx 0x0001xx \$\displaystyle{0}\$ 0x1110xx 0x1111xx Global Unprotect - all Sector Protection Registers reset to 0 No change to current protection.
 No change to current protection.
 No change to current protection.
-Global Protect - all Sector Protection Registers set to 1.
-1 1 1 1 0 1 xxxxxxx No change to the current protection level.
-All sectors currently protected will remain and all sectors currently unprotected will remain unprotected.
-The Sector Protection Registers are hard-locked and cannot be changed when the LOW and the current state of SPRL is 1.
-Therefore, a Global Protect/Unprotect will In addition, the SPRL bit cannot be changed (the WP pin must be High in order to SPRL back to a 0). e WP pin is 1 0 0x0000xx 0x0001xx 1 0x1110xx 0x1111xx 1x0000xx 1x0001xx 1x1110xx 1x1111xx Global Unprotect - all Sector Protection Registers reset to 0.
+Global Protect - all Sector Protection Registers set to 1 0 0 0 0 1 0 1x0000xx 1x0001xx Global Unprotect - all Sector Protection Registers reset to 0 No change to current protection.
 No change to current protection.
 No change to current protection.
-No change to current protection.
-Global Protect - all Sector Protection Registers set to 1.
-Global Unprotect - all Sector Protection Registers reset to 0.
-No change to current protection.
-No change to current protection.
-No change to current protection.
-Global Protect - all Sector Protection Registers set to 1.
-0 0 0 0 0 1 1 1 1 1 1 0x0000xx 0x0001xx 1 0x1110xx 0x1111xx 1x0000xx 1x0001xx 1x1110xx 1x1111xx No change to the current protection level.
+Global Protect - all Sector Protection Registers set to 1 1 1 1 1 0x0000xx 0x0001xx \$\dagger\$ 0x1110xx No change to the current protection level.
 All sectors currently protected will remain protected, and all sectors currently unprotected will remain unprotected.
-The Sector Protection Registers are soft-locked and cannot be changed when the current state of SPRL is 1.
+0 0 0 1 1 0x1111xx 1x0000xx 1x0001xx The Sector Protection Registers are soft-locked and cannot be changed when the current state of SPRL is 1.
 Therefore, a Global Protect/Unprotect will not occur.
-However, the SPRL bit can be changed back to a 0 from a 1 since the WP pin is High.
-To perform a Global Protect/Unprotect, the Write Status Register command must be issued again after the SPRL bit has been changed from 1 to 0.
-0 0 0 0 0 1 1 1 1
+However, the SPRL bit can be changed back to a 0 from a 1 since the WP pin is HIGH.
+To perform a Global Protect/Unprotect, the Write Status Register command must be issued again after the SPRL bit has been changed from a 1 to a 0.
+0 1 1 1 1